 Each day, you'll get a push notification requiring you to do some sort of task, whether it be tracking your meals or doing some form of exercise.
 After you've gotten in the groove, the app then connects you with like-minded users who you can communicate with for added accountability.

-Download it: iOS; Price: Plans starting at $59 a month
+Download it: iOS; Price: Plans starting at $60 per month

 4. Best for Android: Fooducate